emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 # About
 This script disables **ALL** basic authentication protocols for every mailbox in your Microsoft 365 tenant.

-Disabling these basic auth protocols can substantially improve security posturing, but BE CAREFUL.
-Monitor your Azure sign-in logs before taking any actions.
+Disabling these basic auth protocols can substantially improve your security posturing BE CAREFUL -- analyze your Azure sign-in logs before taking any actions.

 # Why?
 Protocols like SMTP, POP, & IMAP do not authenticate with MFA, making them a popular attack vector.